Bazooh/mas-project/readme.md

 ### 1. 🔁 Baseline Agents
 - **Random**: Chooses actions at random.
-- **Naive**: Picks up or merges if possible, otherwise moves randomly.
+- **Naive**: Picks up or merges if possible, drops if it is already merged, moves to adjacent cases if there is something to pick up, moves randomly in last resort.

 ### 2. 🧾 Rule-Based Agents
 - **Without Communication**: Agents act independently, using only local observations.